speedmax/h2o-php/README.md

         $template = new H2o('index.html', array('loader' => $loader'));
     ?>

-#### searchpath
+#### Searchpath

 default: this will be the base path of your template

-h2o use this path to load additional templates and extensions.
+H2o use this path to load additional templates and extensions.

-You can either explicity set the search path
+You can either explicity set the search path,

 `$template = new H2o('index.html', array('searchpath' => '/sites/common_templates'));`

-or It will try to find the searchpath for you
+or h2o will try to find the searchpath for you.

 `$template = new H2o('/sites/common_templates/index.html');`

-#### cache
+#### Cache
-define type of caching engine h2o needs to use, set to false to disable caching, you can read more about performance and caching in following sections
+You can define the type of caching engine h2o should use, if any.
+Set 'cache' to false to disable caching.
+You can read more about performance and caching in following sections

-use file cache [default]
+Use file cache [default]

 `$template = new H2o('index.html', array('cache'=>'file'));`

-use apc cache
+Use apc cache:

 `$template = new H2o('index.html', array('cache'=>'apc'));`

-use memcache cache
+Use memcache cache

 `$template = new H2o('index.html', array('cache'=>'memcache'));`

-disable caching
+Disable caching

 `$template = new H2o('index.html', array('cache'=>false));`

-#### cache_dir
+#### Cache_dir
-When file cache is used, you can define where you want templates to be cached.
+When the file cache is used, you can define where you want templates to be cached.

-it will put cached template in same location as that template
+It will put a cached template in same location as the normal template

 `$template = new H2o('index.html', array('cache_dir'=>'/tmp/cached_templates'));`

-#### cache_ttl
+#### Cache_ttl
-how long template cache will be lived (defaults: 1 hour), template fregment cache that is bundled in cache extension will use this as default ttl value.
+"cache_ttl" specifies how long a cached template should be used (defaults: 1 hour) before it is recompiled.
+The template fragment cache that is bundled in the cache extension will use this as default ttl value.

 `$template = new H2o('index.html', array('cache_ttl' => 3600));`